Happy birthday to Vittorio Adorni, who was born on this day in 1937, and died on December 24, 2022.

 From 1996 until 2004 Adorni also served as President of Panathlon International, which is a non-governmental, non-profit-making, non-political association, without gender or racial distinction that’s recognized by the International Olympic Committee (IOC) for its inclusion of all Panathlon clubs worldwide.

-Even in his old age, Adorni can be found making an appearance at the start of each year’s Giro d’Italia as a race dignitary.
+Even in his old age, Adorni could be found making an appearance at the start of each year’s Giro d’Italia as a race dignitary.

 Buon compleanno Vittorio!